hugoguru/docker-validatornu/README.md

 # html5validator

-This is a docker image packaging the cli-tool [html5validator](https://github.com/svenkreiss/html5validator).
+This is a docker image packaging the [validator/validator](https://github.com/validator/validator) project.

 Some highlights:

 * Supports running as non-root user (unpriveledged)
-* `entrypoint` is set to `html5validator`
+* `entrypoint` is set to `java -jar /dist/vnu.jar`
 * `workdir` is set to `/work`